StevanFreeborn/onspring-api-sdk-javascript/README.md

 ## Types

-The package is written in typescript and all types are exported and available for you to use if you prefer to use typescript.
+The package is written in typescript and all types are exported and available for you to use.

 ## Full API Documentation

 You may wish to refer to the full [Onspring API documentation](https://software.onspring.com/hubfs/Training/Admin%20Guide%20-%20v2%20API.pdf) when determining which values to pass as parameters to some of the `OnspringClient` methods.
 There is also a [swagger page](https://api.onspring.com/swagger/index.html) that you can use for making exploratory requests.

+## Examples

+Note the following code snippets assume you've already instantiated an `OnspringClient` as shown in the [Start Coding](#start-coding) section.

 ### Connectivity